JesseNReynolds/OpenStage/workflow.md

 -   [x] can be denied
 -   [x] if denied, they become available with no associated band

-# Cleanup
-- [ ] Visit each route and make sure it's present and relevant.
-Delete, add, or refactor as needed.
-- [ ] For each controller action, refactor with alert for errors and notice for successes, make sure each is present in view.

 # Style
 - [x] Choose colors
         https://coolors.co/122c34-cc3f0c-3c1518-60afff-7e8987